vinkodlak/rigpro.consulting/src/pages/workflow/index.md

     image: /img/08_RIGPRO_SOFTWARE_TRAINING_PROVIDED.jpg
     title: RIGPRO Software - Training provided
   - body: >-
-      We coordinate between all the parties, to produce a detailed, all-inclusive SOP.
-This document includes every important aspect of a successful operation - from Safety, General operating procedures down to specific instructions on deliverables and distribution lists.
+      We coordinate between all the parties to produce a detailed, all-inclusive SOP.
+This document includes every important aspect of a successful operation - Starting with the priority of working safely to general operating procedures and all the way down to specific instructions on deliverables and distribution lists.
     description: >-
       Written Standard Operating Procedures - a foundation to a successful project.